alex-karpenko/psql-query-exporter/README.md

     -V, --version                  Print version information
 ```

 The only mandatory parameter is a path to configuration file.
-Datailed explanation of all possible configuration options is in the dedicated [Configuration](#configuration) section.
-Just for test purpose, there is an [example config](config.yaml) file to query PosygreSQL server at `localhost` for replication lag values.
+Detailed explanation of all possible configuration options is in the dedicated [Configuration](#configuration) section.
+Just for test purpose, there is an [example config](config.yaml) file to query PostgreSQL server at `localhost` for replication lag values.
 To use it:

 ```bash
 docker run --rm --name psql-query-exporter -v $PWD/config.yaml:/config.yaml -e PG_USER=postgres -e PG_PASSWORD=postgres alexkarpenko/psql-query-exporter:latest --config /config.yaml -v